NYULibraries/selenium_chrome_headless_ruby/README.md

 ## Usage

-Create your dockerfile for tests, with version corresponding to desired Ruby version (2.4 and 2.5 supported):
+Create your dockerfile for tests, with version corresponding to desired Ruby version and Chrome version:

 ```
-# ruby 2.5.1 with selenium and headless chrome
+# ruby 2.5.1 with selenium and headless chrome version 69
-FROM selenium_chrome_headless_ruby:2.5.1
+FROM selenium_chrome_headless_ruby:2.5.1-chrome_69

 # bundle install
 WORKDIR /app